Primordial magnetic fields and modified recombination histories: Further details on PMFs and linear MHD

 \subsubsection{The electromagnetic contribution to the fluid equations}

-In an inertial frame, the components of the field strength tensor are \eq{ F^{\hat{\alpha}\hat{\beta}} = . } Using our orthonormal tetrad from Eq.~\eqref{eq:tetrads}, the components in comoving coordinates are given by: \eq{ F^{\mu\nu} = . } We denote the electromgnetic fields $\bd{E}_p,\bd{B}_p$ as the fields projected into an orthonormal frame, with the subscript $p$ meant to denote that these are the physical fields that an inertial observer would measure.
+In an inertial frame, the components of the field strength tensor are \eq{ F^{\hat{\alpha}\hat{\beta}} = . } We denote the electromagnetic fields projected into an orthonormal frame by $\bd{E}_p,\bd{B}_p$, with the subscript $p$ meant to indicate that these are the physical fields that an inertial observer would measure.
 These can be contrasted with the comoving fields $\bd{E} = a\bd{E}_p$ and $\bd{B} = a^2\bd{B}_p$.
 We note that our comoving electric field differs from that of Ref.~\cite{SB98}, since they define their tetrad with respect to the conformally flat FLRW metric ($dt = a d\eta$).

-Going from the orthonormally projected field-strength tensor in Eq.~\eqref{eq:physical_fields_strength} to the comoving field-strength tensor in Eq.~\eqref{eq:comov_fields_strength} simply amounts to replacing physical fields with comoving ones.
+Using our orthonormal tetrad from Eq.~\eqref{eq:tetrads}, the components in comoving coordinates are given by: \eq{ F^{\mu\nu} = . } We see then that going from the orthonormally projected field-strength tensor in Eq.~\eqref{eq:physical_fields_strength} to the comoving field-strength tensor in Eq.~\eqref{eq:comov_fields_strength} simply amounts to replacing physical fields with comoving ones.

 To find Maxwell's equations in a FLRW universe, we start with their covariant form \eq{ \nabla_{\nu}F^{\mu\nu} &= 4\pi J^\mu\\ \d_{[\lambda} F_{\mu\nu]} &= 0. } The components of the four-current density in an orthonormal frame are given by $ J^{\hat{\alpha}} = (\rho_e,\bd{J}) $, where $\rho_e$ is the charge density and $\bd{J}$ is the current density.
 In the comoving frame we have $J^\mu = (\rho_e, \bd{J}/a)$.
 We can now write down Maxwell's equations in terms of the physical electric and magnetic fields \eq{ \nabla \cdot \bd{E}_p &= 4\pi a \rho_e\\ \nabla \times (a^2 \bd{B}_p) &= 4\pi a^3 \bd{J} + a \frac{\d}{\d t} (a^2 \bd{E}_p)\\ \frac{\d}{\d t} (a^{2} \bd{B}_p) &= -a\nabla \times \bd{E}_p\\ \nabla \cdot \bd{B}_p &= 0. } In the non-relativistic case we consider here, we drop the displacement current $\d_t(a^2 E)$ in the Ampere-Maxwell equation \cite{thorne2021elasticity}.
 To close this system we need to add the non-relativistic limit of the generalized Ohm's law.
 In the rest frame of the conducting plasma, Ohm's law is given by $\bd{J} = \sigma \bd{E}$.
 Boosting to the comoving frame, we find \eq{ \bd{J} &= \sigma(\bd{E}_p + \bd{v} \times \bd{B}_p), } where $\sigma$ is the conductivity of the fluid \cite{SB98}\cite{JKO98}.
 Defining the magnetic diffusivity $\eta_M = 1/(4\pi\sigma)$, we can rewrite our induction equation in terms of the comoving magnetic field \eq{ \dot{\bd{B}} &= \frac{1}{a}\nabla \times (\bd{v} \times \bd{B}) + \frac{\eta_M}{a^2}\nabla^2\bd{B}. }